uschpc/webportal-netlify-gatsby/src/user-guides/software/julia.md

 cat: software
 parentPage: User Guides
 backToTopBtnFlag: true
+excerpt: A user guide for Julia, an open-source programming language designed for high-performance scientific and numerical computing.
 ---

 [Julia](https://www.julialang.org) is an open-source programming language designed for high-performance scientific and numerical computing.